pyladiesams/personalization-with-text-to-image-diffusion-models-feb2024/README.md

 > **NOTE** 💡 While we will briefly go over diffusion models and |
 specifically Stable Diffusion, we will not get into detail, and assume some familiarity with diffusion process and architecture of stable diffusion models.

-> **TIP** 💌 If you're not familiar with diffusion models but interested in doing this workshop, checkout this (completely open sourced) [introductory diffusion class](https://github.com/huggingface/diffusion-models-class) 🤓
+> **TIP** 💌 If you're not familiar with diffusion models but interested in doing this workshop, checkout this (free & open sourced) [introductory diffusion class](https://github.com/huggingface/diffusion-models-class) 🤓

 ## ▶️ Usage
 * Clone the repository